 The Multiplier Method for Pain and Suffering

-Through this method, your special damages are totaled and multiplied by a number that’s usually somewhere between 1.5 and five.
-This number is typically higher or lower based on the severity of your injuries.
+Through this method, your economic damages are totaled and multiplied by a number that’s usually somewhere between 1.5 and five.
+This number is higher or lower based on the severity and pain level of your injuries.
 The number that you’d get by multiplying would be the value of pain and suffering damages.

-For example, if your motorcycle accident left you with $10,000 in special damages and your injuries were assigned a multiplier of three, multiplying the special damages by three would total $30,000 in pain and suffering.
+For example, if your motorcycle accident left you with $10,000 in economic damages and your injuries were assigned a multiplier of three, multiplying the economic damages by three would total $30,000 in pain and suffering.

 The Per Diem Method for Pain and Suffering